Muhammad & the Darkness: How Islam was Founded

 In light of the evidence, Muhammad was clearly interacting with a demon all along and not an angel.
 As such, whatever “revelations” the demon was giving him were not designed to lead people to biblical truth and worship of the true God since that would be counterproductive to Satan’s purposes.
 Although Muhammad taught Abrahamic monotheism, this does not mean that he really worshipped and served the same God as Christians and Jews.

 Most importantly of all, Muhammad denied the most core doctrines of Christianity; he rejected the authority of the Bible, the Trinity, and the crucifixion and resurrection of Christ.
 In Christianity, one cannot possibly be saved by denying such crucial fundamental truths, let alone be a true prophet!
-In regards to his military campaigns, Muhammad clearly desired religious dominance, not religious tolerance, and used violence as a means whereas Christians and Jews use non-violence methods to lead people to God.
+In regards to his military campaigns, Muhammad clearly desired religious dominance, not religious tolerance, and strongly used violence as a means whereas Christians and Jews use non-violent methods to lead people to God.

 The Meccans were quite tolerant of Muhammad’s preaching at first and it was Muhammad who decided to launch war against them.
 After the conquering of Mecca, Muhammad unnecessarily continued to conquer and kill hundreds.
 Many were forced to convert or die which reveals how Muhammad had become increasingly more violent and dogmatic towards the end of his life.
 Claiming a fifth, and on one instance all, of the spoils of war and taking any woman he desired (married or unmarried) are a clear indication that Muhammad had a lust for material wealth and sexual gratification and used war as means to gain whatever he wanted.